BenTho-Uni/libqqc/README.md

 ```

 for help.
 Current options:
-- `gcc` : Build with the GNU compiler
+- `gcc` : Default, Build with the GNU compiler
 - `noOpenMP` : Deactivate OpenMP
 - `wMPI` : compile with MPI wrappers to enable MPI
 - `wEigen` : compile `Eigen` library versions of calculations, needs